redsoxfan0219/eao-work-test/markdown_cheatsheet.md

 ### Bold

+Instructions: encase desired text with two asterisks on each side of text block.
+No space separating asterisks and text.

-This is plain text (adding for contrast).
+This is plain text (added for contrast).

 **This is bold text**

 ### Italics

+Instructions: encase desired text with *one* asterisk on each side of text block.
+No space separating asterisks and text.

 *italicized text*

 ### Blockquote

+Instructions: Set off block quotes using angle brackets.
+Note that line breaks in code do not automatically render line breaks in blockquote.

 > Block quotes are signaled by
 > Right angle brackets.
 Will print continuously